wwymak/mojo-gpu-puzzles/book/src/puzzle_09/essentials.md

 If any of these commands fail, double-check your `pixi.toml` configuration and ensure the CUDA toolkit feature is enabled.

-**🚨 Important**: The `pixi run setup-cuda-gdb` command is required because conda's `cuda-gdb` package only provides a wrapper script.
+**🚨Important**: The `pixi run setup-cuda-gdb` command is required because conda's `cuda-gdb` package only provides a wrapper script.
 This command links the actual CUDA-GDB binaries from your system CUDA installation (`/usr/local/cuda/`) to the conda environment, enabling full GPU debugging capabilities.

 **What this command does under the hood:**
 ```bash